Dexsam07/As-zara-mini/Readme.md

 ### 2. Obtain Your Session String

-Use the official pair code generator:
+Use the official pair code generator to get a session string. **Never share your session string publicly** – it gives full access to your WhatsApp account.

 <div align="center">